cloud-devops-ninja/myWorkshops/GraphAPI_StarterKit/Exercises/Exercise01/Readme.md

 ### Add a user to a (Cloud PC provisioning) group ###
 The second processflow focuses on adding a user to the assigned group of an Intune provisioning policy to automatically provision a Cloud PC to the user.<br>
 ![02_PF_W365_AssignCloudPC_to_User.png](02_PF_W365_AssignCloudPC_to_User.png)<br>
+<u>Exercise:</u> Based on the Graph API Reference documentation, translate the processflow to a workflow that contains each step, corresponding to a Graph API call, and the call details for each step:<br>

 <details>
     <summary>
         Answer